A portfolio is required in order to be considered to any of our graduate programs.

 Your portfolio should demonstrate your interest, experience and approach to design.
 The projects should highlight the program specific requirements/recommendations to which you are applying.

 Program-specific Portfolio Submission Guidelines

-- Portfolios should include projects that demonstrate an interest in color, materials and finish design, in conjunction with providing insight into your individual approach to design and creativity.
+- Portfolios should include projects that demonstrate an interest in color, materials and finish (CMF) design, in conjunction with providing insight into your individual approach to design.

 - The portfolio should reveal a high level of skill in creativity, originality, investigative skills and open mindedness.

 - Your work should demonstrate hand skills including drawing, model making, evidence of construction and making.